-Sometimes this can be easier said than done.
 This blog outlines the basics of tracking and analyzing social media and digital marketing.
-To get access to the example, please contact us.
+To get access to the example, please send us a message!

 Step One: Make a list of rented, earned, owned and paid tactics.